Demographics of Luton

 Luton, Bedfordshire, England is an ethnically and culturally diverse town of 203,201 people.
-It's primarily urban, with a population density of 4696 PD/sqkm.
+It is primarily urban, with a population density of 4696 PD/sqkm.
 Luton has seen several waves of immigration.
-In the early part of the 20th century, there was internal migration of Irish and Scottish people to the town.
+In the early part of the 20th century, there was immigration of Irish and Scottish people to the town.
 These were followed by Afro-Caribbean and Asian immigrants.
 More recently immigrants from other European Union countries have made Luton their home.
 As a result of this Luton has a diverse ethnic mix, with a significant population of Asian descent, mainly Pakistani 29,353 (14.4%) and Bangladeshi 13,606 (6.7%).

 Since the 2011 census, Luton has had a white British population less than 50%, one of three towns in the United Kingdom along with Leicester and Slough.
 Luton has a majority white population, when non-British white people such as the Irish and Eastern Europeans are included.
 Identity wise, 81% of the population of Luton define themselves as British of any race.